chatwoot/docs/docs/self-hosted/deployment/aws.md

 ## Postgresql using AWS RDS

+//TODO: expand rds section

 Chatwoot uses Postgres as a DB layer and we will make use of Amazon RDS with a multi AZ option for reliablity.

 ### RDS security group